arianaolson419/Lab3/README.md

 SLT         | 0      | 0      | 1     | 0     | Slt     | 0        | 1     | 0      |

-Clearly defining the structure of our processor andn our control signal mapping from an early point made final implementation and debugging much easier.
+Clearly defining the structure of our processor and our control signal mapping from an early point made final implementation and debugging much easier.

 ## Testing